Peter Suedfeld: Research

 He has also engaged in a series of studies on survivors of genocide and persecution.
-His major findings indicate that contrary to professional prognoses and despite some long-lasting adverse consequences, Holocaust and other survivors generally do not suffer from full-blown posttraumatic stress disorder, and lead productive, successful, and satisfying lives within circles of families, friends, and colleagues.
+His major findings indicate that contrary to professional prognoses and despite some long-lasting adverse consequences, Holocaust and other survivors generally do not suffer from full-blown post traumatic stress disorder, and lead productive, successful, and satisfying lives within circles of families, friends, and colleagues.

 The overall theme of his work is summarized in his seminal paper, “Homo Invictus: The Indomitable Species.”